Let’s face it, there is little else that is more delicious than a fresh, homemade cinnamon bun on a cold and rainy Sunday morning.

 If it helps you feel any better about things, I ate four of these in one go.
 And I could easily have devoured more, were it not for the boys swarming around me like vultures, desperately wanting in on the buns too!

-Of course, I felt a little sick afterwards, but some things are worth over-indulging in…!
+Of course, I felt a little sick afterwards, but some things (especially these, or any form of cinnamon rolls, lets face it) are worth over-indulging in…!

 Anyway, if you’re looking for a decadent, delicious weekend breakfast with a twist, then this is the one for you!